MEET OUR STAFF

 D.R.E., Temple Baptist Seminary; M.Min., Cincinnati Christian University; B.A., Economics, Political Science and Sociology, Bangalore University, India

 Dr. Pramanik has over two decades in educational, administrative, and accreditation experience.
 Prior to joining TRACS in 2010, he served on numerous evaluation team visits for TRACS as a peer evaluator.
 Dr. Pramanik has provided organizational leadership in the development and support of Temple Baptist College’s strategic priorities and accreditation initiatives.
 He served in many capacities at Temple Baptist College including the Chair of Arts & Science, Dean of Student Affairs, and Vice-President of Enrollment Services and Institutional Effectiveness.

 Vice President of Institutional Compliance

 D.Min., Covenant Theological Seminary; M.Div., Westminster Theological Seminary; M.A.R., Westminster Theological Seminary; B.S., Forestry, Pennsylvania State University

-Dr. John Harbison has served at Community Christian College for the past 11 years, first as Dean of Students, and then as Vice President for Academic Affairs.
+Dr. John Harbison served at Community Christian College for 11 years, first as Dean of Students, and then as Vice President for Academic Affairs.
 He was the director of accreditation and assessment and the college’s pastor during that time.
 He also has had the opportunity to serve on a number of TRACS visiting teams.
 Before his work at the college, he was a staff member of Campus Crusade for Christ, and he spent 13 years as a pastor in churches in Pennsylvania and Colorado.
 In addition, he has published a book through Kirkdale Press called Keeping Christ in Ministry.